-Complaint - A dispute or objection regarding a Network Provider or the coverage, operations, or management of a BH-MCO, which has not been resolved by the BH-MCO and has been filed with the BH-MCO or with the Pennsylvania Insurance Department's (PID) Bureau of Consumer Services (BCS), including, but not limited to: 1) a denial because the requested service is not a covered service; 2) the failure of the BH-MCO to meet the required time frames for providing a service; 3) the failure of the BH-MCO to decide a Complaint or Grievance within the specified time frames; 4) a denial of payment by the BH-MCO after a service(s) has been delivered because the service(s) was provided without authorization by a provider not enrolled in the Pennsylvania Medical Assistance Program; 5) a denial of payment by the BH-MCO after a service(s) has been delivered because the service(s) is not a covered services(s) for the Member; (6) a denial of a Member's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other Member financial liabilities; or (7) a Member's dissatisfaction with the BH-MCO or a provider.
+Complaint - A dispute or objection regarding a participating health care Provider or the coverage, operations, or management of a BH-MCO, which has not been resolved by the BH-MCO and has been filed with BH-MCO or with the Department of Health or the Insurance Department, including, but not limited to: 1) a denial because the requested service is not a covered service; 2) the failure of the BH-MCO to meet the required time frames for providing a service; 3) the failure of the BH-MCO to decide a Complaint or Grievance within the specified time frames; 4) a denial of payment by the BH-MCO after a service(s) has been delivered because the service(s) was provided without authorization by a provider not enrolled in the Pennsylvania Medical Assistance Program; 5) a denial of payment by the BH-MCO after a service(s) has been delivered because the service(s) is not a covered services(s) for the member; (6) a denial of a Member's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other Member financial liabilities; or (7) a member's dissatisfaction with the BH-MCO or a provider.
 Complaints do not include requests to reconsider a decision concerning the medical necessity and appropriateness of a covered health care service.